lkrubner/humorus-mg/README.md

 7.)
 Using Lamina, I hard-coded the use of 6 workers because I knew my server had 4 CPUs.
 I will fix this soon.

 8.)
+All child and parent relationships were hard-coded for TMA in tma-admin.monger/get-children-items and tma-admin.monger/get-parent-items.
+To generalize these functions for others, these functions will need to be replaced with a macro that can read from schema.edn at compile time.

+9.)
 I will eventually clean up this README.
 For now I am writing down ideas as fast as they occur to me.

 I'm sure there are many others.
 I am still somewhat new to Clojure, so this app reveals some ideas that I have only half grasped or half implemented (for instance, I've started using Lamina for async, but not well).